top of page

 Born in Senegal, West Africa in the small coastal community of Lebou, Elijah was raised in a culture that emphasizes piety, gratitude and respect for all others.
 He grew up with the strong traditions of West African music, dance and drumming.
 His move to Tucson, AZ in 1995 was followed by a business degree from the University of Arizona and a 20+ year career in banking and business development.

-Along with his passion for music, Elijah has devoted himself to the founding of The Forgotten Children, a non-profit charity that raises funds to provide essential food, shelter and healthcare to homeless children in Mbour Senegal.
-He is responsible for the construction of a boarding school that will safely house and educate 80 - 100 children, set to be open in late 2022.
+Along with his passion for music, Elijah has devoted himself to the founding of The Forgotten Children, a non-profit charity that raises funds to provide essential food, shelter, education and healthcare to orphaned, impoverished and homeless children in M'bour Senegal.
+He is responsible for the construction of a boarding school that can safely house and educate up to 100 children.The school opened in late 2022 and currently houses 25 students ages 3 to 11.

 Elijah with the kids.jpg